 With a life expectancy of about a month, there aren't many opportunites to vote.
 So no, I don't follow

-politics.
-I once thought of running for President, but I couldn't get a buzz going [laughs].
+politics, except that one time with Pence, which was purely food-based.
+Actually, I once thought of running for President, but I couldn't get a buzz going [laughs].

 Life expectancy of a month?